-It was also at this time that Frye found time to take up playing some musical instruments.
-According to Frye’s nephew, Oscar H. P. Frye, his uncle “found time in later years to study…a little instrument known as an autoharp.
-I have heard him play on this…instrument, and he did very well indeed.
-I have quite a little music written up in his own hand, which he evidently transcribed purposely into a form which he could use on this instrument.”1 (Frye had no children and his nephew was the heir of Frye’s estate.)
+It was also at this time that Frye was able to take up playing some musical instruments.
+According to his nephew, Oscar H. P. Frye, his uncle “found time in later years to study a little instrument known as an autoharp.”
+He recalled, “I have heard him play on this…instrument, and he did very well indeed.”
+Frye had no children, and his nephew was heir to his estate.
+“I have quite a little music written up in his own hand,” he said, “which he evidently transcribed purposely into a form which he could use on this instrument.”1

 One dictionary notes that the autoharp is not technically a harp but a zither, which is defined as “a musical instrument that has strings stretched across a shallow wooden box and that is played with your fingers [on the right hand] or a pick.”2 An autoharp can be played on a table, against the left shoulder, or on one’s lap.
-At the same time that one strums the strings, the left hand presses buttons that control bars that damp all strings except those of the selected chords.
+At the same time that one strums the strings, the left hand presses buttons—these control bars that damp all strings except those of the selected chords.

 The history of the autoharp begins approximately 30 years before Frye’s instrument was made.
 A German citizen, Karl Gütter, invented the Akkordzither, and in 1882 a United States patent for the autoharp (similar to the Akkordzither) was granted to Charles Zimmerman.
-He started production of the autoharp in 1885 in Philadelphia, and over 50,000 instruments were sold in the first three years of production.
+He started production of the autoharp in 1885 in Philadelphia, and over 50,000 of the instruments were sold in the first three years of production.
 Autoharp historian A. Doyle Moore notes, “Its fascination, however, was that of a toy rather than a serious musical contribution, and the new instrument continued for some time as a novelty in the gadget-happy Victorian period.”5

 Zimmerman’s patent was later acquired by Alfred Dolge, a New York City piano equipment manufacturer.
 He distributed the autoharp by means of mail order and door-to-door sales all over the United States.
 Although Dolge’s sales increased, he spent more money on advertising, and problems with dealers and pricing led to the end of production by Dolge in the late 1890s.

 Over the next decade, autoharp sales remained low.
-However, in 1910 the Phonoharp Company (from whom Frye would purchase his autoharp), obtained the rights and patents to build autoharps and ceased producing phonoharps (which were not nearly as popular).
-It “…started tediously to re-establish the autoharp as a parlor instrument.
-With only a modest catalog and house-to-house salesmen, The company succeeded because the appeal for the autoharp had moved from the privacy of the parlor to recreational gatherings, hospital wards, and classrooms.”6
+However, in 1910 the Phonoharp Company of East Boston, Massachusetts (from whom Frye would purchase his autoharp), obtained the rights and patents to build autoharps and ceased producing phonoharps (which were not nearly as popular).
+According to Moore, the company “…started tediously to re-establish the autoharp as a parlor instrument.”
+And “with only a modest catalog and house-to-house salesmen, The company succeeded because the appeal for the autoharp had moved from the privacy of the parlor to recreational gatherings, hospital wards, and classrooms.”6

 That last point is especially important to note, because at this time period the playing of live music was a popular form of recreation.
 Radio did not yet exist, and recorded music (on cylinders and disks) was just beginning to become commonplace.
 An instrument such as the autoharp was easy to learn and good for entertaining guests.